-Several observational data have shown a markedly improved and sustained glycaemic control in type 2 diabetes patients with obesity following bariatric surgery.
-Comparison between the different studies is difficult because of the use of different types of surgical procedures, different criteria for diabetes remission and different reporting of duration and severity of type 2 diabetes.
+Several observational data have shown a markedly improved and sustained glycemic control in patients with type 2 diabetes with obesity following bariatric surgery.
+Comparison between the different studies is difficult because of the use of different types of surgical procedures, different criteria for diabetes remission, and different reporting of duration and severity of type 2 diabetes.

 The meta-analysis by Buchwald et al. in 2009 reported a complete remission of type 2 diabetes in 76.8 % of patients treated with bariatric surgery and resolution or improvement in 86.0 %.
 At 2-year follow-up, 62 % remained in remission.16 This review was significantly limited by the fact that remission was largely based on clinical reporting and not on HbA{1c} or other biochemical outcomes.
 In addition, follow-up of most cohorts was poorly described.
-The more rigorous Cochrane review reported a percentage remission of diabetes ranging from 57 % for a banding procedure to 95 % for the biliopancreatic diversion procedure.11

-However, it is important to note that all of these studies used less strict criteria for diabetes remission than those proposed by a consensus statement in 2009. $^{17}\,$
+The more rigorous Cochrane review reported a percentage remission of diabetes ranging from 57 % for a banding procedure to 95 % for the biliopancreatic diversion procedure.11 However, it is important to note that all of these studies used less strict criteria for diabetes remission than those proposed by a consensus statement in 2009.17 as subdiabetic hyperglycemia (HbA{1c} <6.5 %, fasting glucose 100-125 mg/ dl or 5.6-6.9 mmol/l), complete remission was defined as a return to normal measures of glucose metabolism (normal HbA{1c} fasting glucose <100 mg/dl or 5.6 mmol/l) for the same duration.

-The panel of experts defined remission of type 2 diabetes as achieving glycaemia below the diabetic range of at least one year's duration in the absence of pharmacological or surgical therapy.
-Partial remission was defined as sub-diabetic hyperglycaemia (HbA{1c} < 6.5 %, fasting glucose
+The panel of experts defined remission of type 2 diabetes as achieving glycemia below the diabetic range of at least 1 year's duration in the absence of pharmacologic or surgical therapy.
+Partial remission was defined